YueWu0301/YueWu0301.github.io/_research/2024-08-2024-10-GraphLearning.md

 ## What I get
 The biggest gain from this project has been the improvement in my source code reading skills and my knowledge in the field of Graph Learning.
 Since I needed to design experiments based on GreaseLM, I thoroughly read the relevant source code and made modifications based on it, significantly enhancing my ability to read source code.
 Additionally, during the literature review phase, I gained a deeper understanding of Graph Learning.
-I'm a good user of PyG, networl, wandb etc. right now~
+I'm a good user of PyG, network, wandb , etc. right now~

 Currently, I am very eager to combine Graphs and LLMs to construct AGI (a naive dream :) .